 -

-Our journey to Terminal 2 Heathrow went without a hitch.
-The M1 and M25 were fairly quiet, probably do to it being a Bank Holiday sunday and that we left Harborough at 1pm.
-Remarkably we only saw two caravans and hardly any lorries all the way to London.
-We parked the car in a new… Continue Reading
+30th May 2017 Our journey to Terminal 2 at Heathrow went without a hitch.
+The M1 and M25 were fairly quiet, probably due to it being a Bank Holiday Sunday and the fact that we left Harborough at 1 pm.
+Remarkably, we only saw two caravans and hardly any lorries all the way to London.… Continue Reading

 -

-Since Jamie and I returned from New Zealand the family have met up quite a few times.
-Charlotte was first to call in to choose which of the two (near) identical Kiwi necklaces I had brought back she was going to have.
-Sarah, (Lee and Mia) came a couple of days later and collected hers.… Continue Reading
+27th May 2017 Since Jamie and I returned from New Zealand, the family have popped round like seagulls spotting a chip.
+Charlotte was first through the door, swooping in to lay claim to one of the two nearly identical Kiwi necklaces I’d brought back.
+A couple of days later, Sarah, Lee, and Mia appeared to… Continue Reading

 -

-It was a particularly stormy and miserable night.
-The kind that ducks tuck their heads deep under their wings, to escape the unpleasantness.
-The RV rocked and shook with the increasing gusts of rain-sodden air.
-Jamie stirred for the third time and pushed open the sliding door of the camper van, home and sanctuary for… Continue Reading
+18th May 2017 An amusing flight of fancy: It was a particularly stormy and miserable night, the sort where even ducks tuck their heads deep under their wings to escape the unpleasantness.
+The RV rocked and shook with the increasing gusts of rain-laden air.
+Jamie stirred for the third time and pushed open the sliding… Continue Reading

 -

-Before we settled down for the night in our mobile nest we took a walk down to the harbour and spent a few minutes watching a couple of Asians catching fish off the dock.
-The water seemed alive with fish of all sizes and catching them was as easy as ‘fish in a barrel’.
-The… Continue Reading
+17th May 2017 Before settling in for the night in our mobile nest, we took a stroll down to the harbour, spending a few minutes watching a pair of Asian anglers fishing from the dock.
+The water seemed alive with fish of all sizes, and catching them appeared as effortless as “shooting fish in a… Continue Reading

 -